behemoth0132/Super-Mario-Arcade/reflections.md

 - [x] What did you achieve yesterday?
 - [x] What are your goals for today?
 - [x] Do you have any blockers?
-1. RESPONSE
+1. I was able to add alot of styling to my game.
-2. RESPONSE
+2. My goals for today is to add a start screen.
-3. RESPONSE
+3. Not at the moment.

 # Thursday
 - [x] What did you achieve yesterday?